zer0def/nginxinc-kubernetes-ingress/CONTRIBUTING.md

 # Contributing Guidelines

-The following is a set of guidelines for contributing to the NGINX Ingress Controller.
+The following is a set of guidelines for contributing to NGINX Ingress Controller.
 We really appreciate that you are considering contributing!

 ## Table Of Contents